 Sea salt, ground black Pepper and lemon pepper

 Boil eggs in advance; allow to cool.
 Boil macaroni until tender (8-11 minutes).
 Drain and rinse macaroni.
 In a (very) large bowl, deposit macaroni : add salt and pepper and stir.
 Crumble tuna on top—*season the tuna lightly with lemon pepper.
-Add chopped egg—*season eggs lightly with sea salt and regular pepper, then toss all ingredients.
 Chop and add the green olives.
-Toss again.
+Mix until blended.
+Add chopped egg—season eggs lightly with sea salt and regular pepper, then toss all ingredients.
 Add mayonnaise and blend until moist.
 Garnish with paprika and fresh feathers of dill.
 Refrigerate until ready to serve.

 NOTE: the macaroni tends to absorb the mayo over time.
 More mayo may have to be added.
 Serves 8 to 10.
 This salad is perfect as a side dish or can stand alone as a light meal.